Is a certain level of experience required before my child can participate in YADCA classes?

 If cancellation occurs prior to the start date of a class, no refund is given unless we are able to fill your spot, in which case a refund is applied minus 10% of the cost of the class.
 If cancellation occurs after the start date of a class, no refunds are given, even on a prorated basis if you drop out mid-month or mid-session.

-If YADCA needs to cancel a course due to not meeting minimum-registration requirements (meaning we don't meet the minimum number of students enrolled to run a class), you will receive a refund.
+If YADCA needs to cancel a course due to not meeting minimum-registration requirements (meaning we don't meet the minimum number of students enrolled to run a class), or for any other reason, you will receive a refund.

-If you miss a class due to illness, travel or any other reason, you may schedule a make-up class during the course of your scheduled month or session if we have a class time and seat available.
+If you are going to miss a class due to illness, travel or any other reason, please let us know so we can plan accordingly.
+You may schedule a make-up class during the course of your scheduled month or session if we have a class time and seat available.